-Brushing and flossing are the foundations of a good oral hygiene routine ‚ but mouthwash can also be a useful addition, thanks to the many oral health benefits it has to offer.
-If you've recently started using mouthwash, you may be wondering how you should incorporate it in your routine.
+Brushing and flossing are the foundation of a good oral hygiene routine, but mouthwash can also be a useful addition.
+Mouthwash offers many oral health benefits, so if you've recently started using it, you may wonder how to incorporate it into your routine.
 Is it better to use mouthwash before or after brushing?
 And what else can you do to boost your oral health?

 Benefits of Mouthwash

 Mouthwash is best known for freshening breath, but adding it to daily oral care can provide many other benefits.
 The American Dental Association (ADA) explains that mouthwash can reach areas that a toothbrush can't, which can help reduce the risk of developing cavities and gum disease.

 It is important to note that untreated gum disease can lead to complications such as gum recession and tooth loss, but mouthwash can help boost your prevention efforts (American Academy of Periodontology).
 Mouthwash achieves oral health benefits by helping control plaque, a thin, bacterial film that builds up on teeth.
 When plaque is not removed, it hardens into tartar.
 The ADA reports that mouthwash can also slow down the formation of tartar.